arshadkazmi42/git-restapi-android/README.md

 # Git-REST-Api-Android-App
-Android app to fetch git repos of entered username
+Android app to fetch git repos of entered username with apk file